parinbhaduri/bhaduri-etal-2024/README.md

 _Insert your paper reference.
 This can be a link to a preprint prior to publication.
 While in preparation, use a tentative author line and title._

-## Code reference

 ## Data reference

 ### Input data

-Input data for Baltimore used during the CHANCE-C model simulations can be found under `model_inputs/` in the following [data repository](https://github.com/parinbhaduri/baltimore-housing-data).
+Input data for Baltimore used during the CHANCE-C model simulations can be found under `model_inputs/` in the following [data repository](https://github.com/parinbhaduri/baltimore-data).
 For input data to be read in properly for simulation runs, make sure that the data repository is cloned to the same location as this repository.

 ### Output data

-Output data can be found in the `dataframes/` folder in each experiment folder.
-These include CSV files for the ABM scenario realizations and the flood impact/damage estimates for both the stylized, toy model experiment (`worflow/toy_model/`), and the Baltimore experiment using CHANCE-C (`workflow/CHANCE_C`)
+Output data can be found in the `dataframes/` folder in each experiment folder (`workflow/[MODEL]/dataframes`).
+These include CSV files for the ABM scenario realizations and the flood impact/damage estimates for both the idealized, toy model experiment (`worflow/toy_model/`), and the Baltimore experiment using CHANCE-C (`workflow/CHANCE_C`).

 ## Dependencies